healthfusiongenai/health-risk-api/README.md

 # Summary

-This app contains the gj simulator that is used to simualte a group of users, and any other entity, with the globaljoules platform.
+This app contains a POC health risk api is used to register and login users with the healthfusiongenai platform.

 ## Overview